 Student Body Diversity - Fall 2020

 The Net Price Calculator is designed to help first-time college students understand the costs of attending Ohio Dominican University and to estimate your financial aid options.
-This calculator will determine an estimate of your ODU Merit scholarship, and other federal, state and institutional grants and loans.
+This calculator will determine an estimate of your ODU Scholarship Package, and other federal, state and institutional grants and loans.
 Athletic scholarships are not included in this calculator, but may be awarded at the discretion of each sport's coaching staff.

 For Transfer Students